 Standard: EPA sets enforceable standards for public water systems, called MCLs.
 These regulations set achievable levels of drinking water quality to protect human health.
-The proposed MCL for simazine is 1 μ g/L (July 25, 1990).
+The proposed MCL for lindane is $0.2 \mu g/L$ (proposed as of May 22, 1990).

 How is Water Treated to Remove Contaminants?
-Simazine can be detected in drinking water by a laboratory using an EPA method such as #507.
-If simazine is detected in well water and confirmed by retesting to be above 1 μ g/L, State or County health officials should be consulted.
+Lindane can be detected in drinking water by a laboratory using an EPA method such as #508.
+If lindane is detected in well water and confirmed by retesting to be above 0.2 μ g/L, State or County health officials should be consulted.
 They may advise periodic retesting to get an accurate overall picture of the water quality because changes in seasonal precipitation and changes in pesticide use can cause variations in the amount of chemicals found in water wells.
 They also may advise using an alternative drinking water supply (bottled water is an example of a temporary alternative), treating the water, or drilling a new or deeper well.
-Public water suppliers are required to notify customers if the drinking water that they deliver contains a contaminant that exceed its MCL.
+Public water suppliers are required to notify customers if the drinking water that they deliver contains a contaminant that exceeds its MCL.

 You may also be able to treat your well water to remove pesticides and other contaminants.
-Treatment technologies that can remove simazine from water include granular and powder activated carbon adsorption.
-Other technologies such as ion exchange, reverse osmosis, ozone oxidation, and ultraviolet irradiation are in the experimental stages for this pesticide and are not necessarily appropriate or available in every situation.
+Treatment technologies that can remove lindane from water include granular and activated carbon, reverse osmosis, and oxidation.
 Certain treatment methods are more suitable for large community water systems than for individual domestic wells.
 State or County health officials should be able to provide advice on the best approach to follow.

-How Can Water Contamination be Prevented?
+How Can Well Water Contamination be Prevented?
 Several steps may be taken to prevent pesticides or nitrate from entering wells, such as eliminating direct entry through the well wall, drilling a new well, or modifying or reducing pesticide and fertilizer use.

-Eliminate Direct Entry Through the Well Wall
+Eliminate Direct Entry Through the Well Water